forcepusher/forcepusher/README.md

 Current Transformers LLM architecture is basically T9 text prediction from old phones, and models are dictionaries.
 Repeatedly tap on your phone's text predictions - this is the current state of AI.
 We need "Conception-Text" models.
-But autocomplete was always a good tool anyway.
+Though autocomplete was always a good tool anyway.
 Now with proper expectations you're ready to start building.

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.
 You need 16+ GB VRAM on Nvidia card (preferably 24GB), 48+ GB RAM (pref 64GB), and any half-decent CPU.